You are here:

 Treatment With Medications

-People with secondary Raynaudís phenomenon are more likely than those with the primary form to be treated with medications.
-Many doctors believe that the most effective and safest drugs for Raynaudís phenomenon are calcium channel blockers.
+People with secondary Raynaudís phenomenon are more likely than those with the primary form to be treated with medications.1 Although there are no drugs approved by the Food and Drug Administration (FDA) for Raynaud’s, many doctors believe that the most effective and safest drugs for Raynaudís phenomenon are calcium channel blockers.
 These drugs, which are used to treat high blood pressure, work by relaxing the smooth muscle and dilating the small blood vessels.
-This decreases the frequency and severity of Raynaud’s attacks.
-These drugs can also help heal skin ulcers on the fingers or toes.

 Patients may find that one drug works better than another.
 Some people may experience side effects that require stopping the medication.
 For other people, a drug may become less effective over time.
 Women of childbearing age should know that the medications used to treat Raynaud’s phenomenon may affect the growing fetus.
 Therefore, women who are pregnant or who might become pregnant should avoid taking these medications if possible.
 Interestingly, Raynaud’s phenomenon gets better or goes away during pregnancy.